FZJ-JSC/LLview/docs/docs/install/server.md

 ### Actions

 The collection and processing of data is done via actions (the first workflow level), which can contain many steps (second workflow level) each.
-**It is recommended to activate actions and steps inside actions one by one**, and follow the `errlog` files, to find eventual issues and solve them one by one.
+**It is recommended to activate actions and steps inside actions little by little**, and follow the `errlog` files, to find eventual issues and solve them as they appear.

 - Edit action file `$LLVIEW_CONF/server/workflows/actions.inp` to the relevant actions to be used.
 It is recommended to start with `active=0` for all actions and activate them one by one.
 - Edit the configuration options for each action (e.g. `$LLVIEW_CONF/server/workflows/LML_da_dbupdate.conf`), when needed.
 It is recommended to start all steps with `active="0"` and activate them little by little. (**Note**: a step may have dependencies that must be activated before or together with it.)